 Investment securities are stated at fair value.
 The fair value of debt securities and marketable equity securities are based on quoted market prices.
-The Foundation carries alternative investments at estimated fair value as determined by management based upon valuations provided by the respective fund managers or general partners.
+The Foundation carries alternative investments at net asset value (NAV), which estimates fair value as determined by management based upon valuations provided by the respective fund managers or general partners.
 Alternative investments include private equity, venture capital, hedge funds, natural resources, and real estate.
 The Foundation invests in various investment classes, including international capital markets and alternative investments.
-The Foundation's investments are subject to various risks, such as interest rate, credit and overall market volatility, which may substantially impact the value of such investments at any given time.
+The Foundation's investments are subject to various risks, such as interest rate, credit, and overall market volatility, which may substantially impact the value of such investments at any given time.